Responses to the COVID-19 pandemic in May 2020: 4 May

 The European Commission has approved €7 billion in French state aid to help beleaguered national carrier Air France cushion the economic fallout of the coronavirus pandemic.
-Later that day, President of the European Commission Ursula von der Leyen announced that the European Union was pledging €1 billion (US$1.09) to finance global research into treatment and vaccines for COVID-19 during an online pledging event.
+Later that day, President of the European Commission Ursula von der Leyen announced that the European Union was pledging €1 billion (US$1.09 billion) to finance global research into treatment and vaccines for COVID-19 during an online pledging event.
 In total, world leaders have pledge €7.4 billion into supporting research into researching vaccines, diagnostics, and treatment of COVID-19.

 The Finnish Government announced that they will be lifting COVID-19 restrictions, allowing restaurants, libraries, sports facilities and public services to resume from 1 June.
 Public gatherings of 50 people will also be allowed from 1 June.
 Essential travel to Schengen Area countries will be allowed from 14 May.

 French President Emmanuel Macron and German Chancellor Angela Merkel have announced that their governments will contribute €500 million and €525 million respectively to global fundraising initiatives to finance research into vaccines and treatment for the coronavirus.

 The Germany Health Minister Jens Spahn has warned that it could take years to develop a vaccine for COVID-19 in response to remarks by President Trump that they could have a vaccine by late 2020.
 That same day, the German government allowed museums, hairdressers, churches and car factories to reopen.

 Israeli Prime Minister Benjamin Netanyahu has announced that Israel will be easing several lockdown restrictions including allowing visits to immediate family members, allowing public gatherings of up to 20 people in open areas (to be expanded to 50 people on 17 May), and allowing weddings and funerals of up to 50 people in open areas.
 Malls and outdoor markets will be allowed to reopen on 7 May.
 Netanyahu also announced that the process for small businesses and the self-employed will be eased.
 Kindergartens will reopen on 10 May and all schools are expected to reopen by the end of May.
 Universities and colleges set to reopen on 14 June.
 Restrictions on recreational activities will also be used.